jbg/agent-api-discovery/draft-hugo-agent-api-discovery.md

 # Security Considerations

 This approach relies on the security models of its constituent parts, primarily OAuth 2.0.
-Implementers MUST adhere to the security best practices outlined in the relevant specifications, including OAuth 2.0 for Native Apps {{!RFC8252}} and OAuth 2.0 Security Best Current Practice {{?I-D.ietf-oauth-security-topics}}.
+Implementers MUST adhere to the security best practices outlined in the relevant specifications, including OAuth 2.0 for Native Apps {{!RFC8252}} and OAuth 2.0 Security Best Current Practice {{!I-D.ietf-oauth-security-topics}}.
 By leveraging these standards, this approach avoids introducing novel security vulnerabilities that a new protocol might create.

 # IANA Considerations